 Eye Movement Desensitization and Reprocessing (EMDR)

-What will my EMDR treatment with Julie include:
+What will my EMDR treatment with Julie include?

-Sessions vary in length from 50 to 90 minutes
+Sessions vary in length from 50 to 90 minutes.

-2 to 3 in-between debriefing and treatment observation sessions, usually 50 minutes each.
+In-between processing sessions, Julie uses debriefing and treatment observation sessions, usually 50 minutes each.